-I am a cetacean scientist who has conducted visual and acoustic studies of free-ranging whales, dolphins and porpoises since 1995.
-My research interests focus primarily on the distribution and ecology of cetacean communities, but additionally include photo-identification work (abundance, movements and social structure), research into cetacean acoustic behaviour, anthropogenic impacts on cetacean species and environmental compliance relating to marine mammals (for example Marine Protected Areas and mitigation guidelines for minimising human impacts).
-I have carried out cetacean survey and consultancy work for many organisations including the Joint Nature Conservation Committee, Sea Watch Foundation, Scottish Natural Heritage, Falklands Conservation, Sea Mammal Research Unit (SMRU), SMRU Marine, the University of Aberdeen, Southampton University, Bristol University, Whale and Dolphin Conservation and numerous commercial companies in the marine renewable and oil & gas sectors.
+I am a cetacean scientist who has conducted visual (from shore, boat and aerial platforms) and acoustic studies of free-ranging whales, dolphins and porpoises since 1995.
+My research interests focus primarily on the distribution and ecology of cetacean species and communities, but additionally include photo-identification work (abundance, movements and social structure), research into cetacean acoustic behaviour, anthropogenic impacts on cetacean species, and environmental compliance relating to marine mammals (for example Marine Protected Areas and mitigation guidelines for minimising human impacts).
+Most recently my work has particularly focussed on ecological studies of the endangered sei whales in the Falkland Islands and the critically-endangered Atlantic humpback dolphins on the west coast of Africa.